dwyl/esta/README.md

 incompatibility.
 Learn more at: https://github.com/nelsonic/learn-vagrant

-I've included a **Vagrantfile** in this repo which will get you up-and-running with Ubuntu, Node.js & ElasticSearch with a single command.
+I've included a **Vagrantfile** in this repo which will get you up-and-running with Ubuntu, Node.js & ElasticSearch with a single command: [**vagrant up**](https://github.com/nelsonic/learn-vagrant)

 If you have any questions, just ***ask***!